Right Arrow

 • Evaluate by needs: Choose solutions that offer real-time alerting, unlimited user access, and easy integration with your current infrastructure.

-When evaluating technology, look for platforms that give your team actionable insight—turning every camera into a proactive safety tool, not just a passive record.
+When evaluating technology, look for platforms that give your team operational data, turning every camera into a tool for active safety monitoring.

 Frequently asked questions

-How can schools use technology to prevent injuries?
+How can schools apply technology to mitigate injuries?

-Modern video intelligence platforms use AI to detect hazards like spills, overcrowding, or unsafe ladder use in real time.
-They can send instant alerts to staff, support compliance monitoring, and provide clear video evidence for incident review and training.
+Video analytics platforms apply AI to detect events like overcrowding, or people in unsafe areas as they happen.
+They can send real-time alerts to staff, support compliance monitoring, and deliver clear video evidence for incident review and training.
 Technology is most effective when it supports human-led safety programs.

 What are best practices for integrating safety technology in schools?